liguobao/ShotPilot/README.md

 ## Overview

-ShotPilot is a desktop utility that captures repeated screenshots from a selected window or monitor.
-It can optionally compile the captured frames into an MP4 preview when the session stops.
+ShotPilot is a desktop utility that captures repeated screenshots from a selected window or monitor, with tooling geared toward long-form image capture workflows.

 ## Development Setup